psycopg/psycopg/docs/basic/install.rst

 You **must be able** to troubleshoot an extension build, for instance you must be able to read your compiler's error message.
-If you are not, please don't try this and follow the `binary installation`_ instead.
+If you are not, please don't try this and use the :ref:`binary-installation` instead.

 If your build prerequisites are in place you can run::